 Pin Oak Information

-Native east of the Mississippi River and hardy in zones 4-8, Quercus palustris, or pin oak, is a large full, ovate shaped tree.
+Native east of the Mississippi River and hardy in zones 4 through 8, Quercus palustris, or pin oak, is a large, full, ovate shaped tree.
 With a growth rate of 24 inches (61 cm.) or more per year, it is one of the faster growing oak trees.
-Tolerant of wet soils, pin oak trees usually grow 60-80 feet (18.5 to 24.5 m.) high and 25-40 feet (7.5 to 12 m.) wide – though in the right soil conditions (moist, rich, acidic soil), pin oaks have been known to grow over 100 feet (30.5 m.) tall.
+Tolerant of wet soils, pin oak trees usually grow 60 to 80 feet (19-25 m.) high and 25 to 40 feet (8-12 m.) wide – though in the right soil conditions (moist, rich, acidic soil), pin oaks have been known to grow over 100 feet (30.5 m.) tall.

 Growing Pin Oaks in Landscapes